London • Delhi • Leh • Nurla • Lamayuru • Dha Hanu • Lamayuru • Dha Hanu • Khardung La • Nubra • Leh • London

 Complimentary mineral water while driving or on sightseeing.

 Cost does not include:

 Visa fee.
-British passport holders can no apply on line for an E-toursit visa.
-We will send essential information and a step by step guide on booking the tour.
+British passport holders can now apply on line for an E-toursit visa for India.
+We will send essential information and a step by step guide how to apply for the visa when you book your tour.

 Travel Insurance.
 You can obtain a comprehensive travel insurance from Travel & General click here